carvajal-boot/AutomationApi/README.md

 # AutomationApi
-This is a automation of one web services
+This is a automation of one web services of this free url: https://reqres.in/

 ## Technologies